CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 Notice that you didn't use the `on` and `how` parameters when you are joining because you set index of both data frames to `movie_id`.
 So, the `join` knew on which variable to join and by default it became an *inner* join.

 Looking at the output of the `join` operation, you have a new problem: You want to quantify the `genres`.
-How would you count them? <p>
+How would you count them?
-One way of doing that could be creating dummies for each possible `genre` such as `Sci-Fi` or `Drama`. <p> and having a single column for each. <p>
+One way of doing that could be creating dummies for each possible `genre` such as `Sci-Fi` or `Drama` and having a single column for each.
 Creating dummies stands for having 0s and 1s just like here: